1984 Tulane Green Wave football team

 The 1984 Tulane Green Wave football team was an American football team that represented Tulane University during the 1984 NCAA Division I-A football season as an independent.
 In their second year under head coach Wally English, the team compiled a 3–8 record.

+English was fired after the season finale vs. LSU.
+Mack Brown, then the offensive coordinator at Oklahoma and previously an assistant at LSU, was hired as English's replacement.